Eggy115/D/README.md

 # D

 ## Overview
 This repository contains a collection of various different D scripts, snippets, and programs.
+File extension is `.d`.

 ## Explanation
 D is a systems programming language created by Walter Bright in 2001.
 It was designed to be a modern, efficient, and safe programming language that could replace older languages like C and C++.
 The language includes features like garbage collection, automatic memory management, and support for functional programming paradigms.